-Whether you are a first-year undergraduate or a student in one of our masters programs, you are on a journey of exploration.
-The faculty members of Florida Southern are your guides and this catalog is the "field manual" that will assist you along the way.
+Whether you are a first-year undergraduate or a student in one of our graduate programs, you are on a journey of exploration.
+The faculty members of Florida Southern are your guides, and this catalog is the "field manual" that will assist you along the way.

-I wish you the best for the 2013-2014 academic year.
+I wish you the best for the 2014-2015 academic year.